IS-UMK/lemkis/concurency/basics/ideas_for_project.md

 ## Building an HTTP Server Framework

-Building an HTTP server framework be a **great project idea**, especially if you want to deepen your understanding of networking, concurrency, and modern C++ programming.
+Building an HTTP server framework could be a **great project idea**, especially if you want to deepen your understanding of networking, concurrency, and modern C++ programming.
 Here’s an analysis of why this could be a good idea, what challenges you might face, and how it compares to existing frameworks like Trantor:

 ### Why It’s a Good Idea